 |Other international qualifications||Check the full list of international qualifications accepted by LSE.|

-Note that the entry requirements for LSE differ depending on your chosen course, so make sure you check on the relevant course page before applying.
-If you’re a UK student and need support in meeting the entry requirements, then our A level tutors can help you boost your grades.
+Please note that the entry requirements for LSE differ depending on your chosen course, so make sure you check on the relevant course page before applying.
+Better yet, we’ve synthesised all of LSE’s most competitive and/or popular courses and laid them out clearly in an undergraduate and postgraduate table.
+Check them out!

 Does LSE give contextual offers?